 Owner & Irish Dance Teacher- TCRG

 Louise has been dancing for over 25 years and teaching for the past decade.
 She has always had a strong passion for many styles of dance with a specialty in Irish Dance.
 Louise and her family moved to the U.S from Dublin, Ireland when she was a child.
 After witnessing her first Irish dance performance, Louise was eager to learn the dance for herself.
 She danced competitively for 14 years with An Coimisiún le Rincí Gaelacha (CLRG), and earned the honor of becoming a Champion Irish dancer.
-Louise is a certified Irish dance & Ceili teacher (TCRG & T.M.R.F) with the Irish dance organization Rince Tuatha Nua which is affiliated with Cumann Rince Dea Mheasa in Ireland.
-She is also currently pursuing her ADCRG which will qualify her to become an Irish dance adjudicator/ judge.
+Louise is a certified Irish dance & Ceili teacher (TCRG & TMRF) with the Irish dance organization Rince Tuatha Nua which is affiliated with Cumann Rince Dea Mheasa in Ireland.
+She is currently pursuing her ADCRG which will qualify her to become an Irish dance adjudicator/ judge.
 Louise enjoys working with students of all ages and levels, from the little toddlers to our award winning competitive dancers.

 Louise is a graduate of Bridgewater State University, where she double majored in Elementary Education and English Literature.
 While attending Bridgewater, Louise was a member of the dance program.
 Immediately following college, Louise began teaching dance and fitness classes to children and adults in the South Shore, while also working as a preschool teacher.
 Louise opened the doors to MLSD in March 2012 and enjoys sharing her love of Irish dance each and every day.
 She believes it is a great way to form friendships, build confidence, and live a healthy lifestyle!
-When Louise isn't dancing she enjoys spending time with her husband, two children & dog!
+When Louise isn't dancing, she enjoys family time with her husband, two children & dog!

 Irish Dance Teacher